Skip to content

 At BestDosage, we score infrared sauna centers across the country on equipment quality, cleanliness, staff knowledge, pricing transparency, and reviews.
 If you're not sure a home sauna is right for you — or you want to try different brands before buying — start with a center.

-How I'd Spend My Money Today
+How Would I Spend My Money Today?

 If I were buying from scratch: